AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 ## c6a, compute optimized instance family

-c6a is in invitational preview.
-To use c6a, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).

 Features

 -   Uses the SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads.